2025 Turkish Air Force Lockheed C-130 crash

 On 11 November 2025, a Turkish Air Force Lockheed C-130 Hercules flying from Ganja International Airport, Ganja, Azerbaijan, to Merzifon Air Base, Merzifon, Turkey, experienced an in-flight breakup, splitting into 3 pieces, and crashed in Georgia, near the Azerbaijan–Georgia border, killing all 20 occupants on board.

 Background

 Aircraft

-The aircraft involved was a 57-year-old Lockheed C-130EM Hercules designated 68–1609, with manufacturer serial number 382-4311.
+The aircraft involved was a 57-year-old Lockheed C-130EM Hercules with serial number 68–1609.
 Built in 1968, it was originally delivered to the Royal Saudi Air Force.
 It entered service with the Turkish Air Force in March 2010 and was in regular service prior to the accident.
 The plane belonged to the 12th Air Base Command in Kayseri.
 The C-130B/E Hercules is widely used by Turkey for military and humanitarian transport.

 Passengers and crew

 The aircraft carried at least 20 occupants, including an unspecified number of crew members.
 Local media reported that both Turkish and Azerbaijani military personnel were aboard.
 The Turkish Ministry of Defense said that 20 of its soldiers were on board, without mentioning occupants of other nationalities.